nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/Utils.md

 language-script
 </pre>

-With only script and region specified:<p>
+With only script and region specified:

 <pre>
 root
 und-region
 </pre>

-With only region and variant specified:<p>
+With only region and variant specified:

 <pre>
 root